Density decompositions of networks: The similarity of degree and density distributions

 Perhaps this is not surprising, given the close relationship between density and degree; one may posit that the density distribution $\rhob$ simply bins the degree distribution $\deltab$.
 However, note that a node's degree is its {\em total} degree in the undirected graph, whereas a node's rank is within one of its {\em indegree} in an egalitarian orientation.
 Since the total indegree to be shared amongst all the nodes is half the total degree of the network, we might assume that, if the density distribution is a binning of the degree distribution, the density rank of a node of degree $d$ would be roughly $d/2$.
-That is, we may expect that the density distribution is halved in range and doubled in magnitude ($\rho_i \approx 2{\delta}_{2i}$) and not as similar as we see in Figure~\ref{fig:density_degree_real_networks}.
+That is, we may expect that the density distribution is halved in range and doubled in magnitude ($\rho_i \approx 2{\delta}_{2i}$).
 If this is the case, then